 Unlike adults, kids may experience grief differently.
 They may not understand the loss and what it means to their reality at first.
 They may often look to adults on how to mourn and process their feelings.
 Being direct and honest with them may help them assess and accept their grief.

-If a child loses a close family member, they may benefit from a counselor for children to learn to grieve in a healthy manner or also use family therapy as unit.
+If a child loses a close family member, they may benefit from a counselor for children to learn to grieve in a healthy manner or also use family therapy as a unit.
 Activities like storytelling and play may also help them understand the loss.

 How Can Grief Counseling Help?